FrancisVila/MFT_convert/content/en/docs/SecureTransport/Developer_Guide/custom_connector/deploy_connector.md

 Third-party libraries loggers don't need any additional inclusion of logging libraries like `SLF4J, Log4j or JUL (java.util.logging)`.
-They will be loaded if needed, like any existing library in <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> (`${FILEDRIVE_HOME}/lib/jar`).
-All <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> libraries will be loaded with priority in case of any duplicated libraries in plug-ins directory.
+They will be loaded if needed, like any existing library in {{< SecureTransport/componentshortname  >}} (`${FILEDRIVE_HOME}/lib/jar`).
+All {{< SecureTransport/componentshortname  >}} libraries will be loaded with priority in case of any duplicated libraries in plug-ins directory.

 For more information about the deployment of custom site connectors, refer to <a href="#" class="MCXref xref selected">Deploy a custom protocol connector</a>.

 ## Expression language support

 Expression evaluator service will evaluate expressions that follow the supported expression language (EL).
-More detailed information about the Expression Language support in <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> can be found in SecureTransport Administrator’s Guide (*Appendix H: Expression Language*).
+More detailed information about the Expression Language support in {{< SecureTransport/componentshortname  >}} can be found in SecureTransport Administrator’s Guide (*Appendix H: Expression Language*).
 The following sub-sections is applicable for the expression evaluator service:

 1. Expression Language operators
 2. Predefined variables